TIMAN-group/geoNN/README.md

 # geoNN
-Text-based Geolocation Prediction of Social Media Users with Neural Networks
+Code for "Text-based Geolocation Prediction of Social Media Users with Neural Networks", IEEE BigData 2017